 However, when Sean started searching for a health insurance policy, he realised that there were many types of insurance covers, and each has different policies from a variety of insurers.

-In general, Singapore offers 5 main kinds of health insurance, though some companies may offer a few more kinds.
-These are:
+There are 5 main kinds of health insurances in Singapore, although some companies may offer a few more kinds or have variations of these.

 - Medical expense insurance